6. WORLD MUSIC

 -

-Tala: organization of rhythm in repeating patterns ranging from 3 to 128 beats.
+Tala: system of rules for rhythm based on repeating patterns ranging from 3 to 128 beats.

 India